Haycock Mountain (Nockamixon)

 Friction seems to pop in cooler temperatures making early spring and late fall the ideal seasons for this area.

 The main footpath is Top Rock Trail.
-It starts at the Top Rock lot in the east, goes to Top Rock, and then goes south to the Hangar 18/Mill Road parking.
+It starts at the Top Rock lot in the east, goes to Top Rock, and then goes south to the Hanger 18/Mill Road parking.

-Teddy Bear, Top Rock, the Glass Wall, Area 15, and Hangar 18 are all along Top Rock Trail.
+Teddy Bear, Top Rock, the Glass Wall, Area 15, and Hanger 18 are all along Top Rock Trail.

 Hobo Trail is reached by going through Teddy Bear, and further north.